 Cryptorchidism or undescended testicles at the time of birth can lead to testicular cancer.
 In this case, either or both the testicles remain attached to the abdomen at birth and fail to develop further, which may give rise to testicular cancer in the future.

 Usually, the early development of the testicles occurs in the fetus before birth and gradually descend and take the initial form of the scrotum.

 Typically, the underdeveloped scrotum systematically develops and continues to drop as the baby grows.
 But in some cases, the scrotum struggles to grow and remains stuck with the abdomen or the groin.

-If a parent notices that their child is suffering from cryptorchidism during his early years, they should consult with a doctor.
-A surgical procedure such as orchiopexy is performed to treat this condition.
+If a parent notices that their child has cryptorchidism during their early years, they should consult with a doctor.

 Abnormal Cell Development